melabolic/capstone-app/README.md

 This is a copy of the code that's used for my Capstone project - A Digital Approach to  Reducing Food Waste in Malaysian Households.

+If you'd like to use this code, please request my permission using [this email](jiewen.lim@minerva.kgi.edu).

 ## How I programmed this application

 This project was developed using Flutter.